Structuring The Future: Diffusion LLM Speculative Decoding via Calibrated Draft Graphs: Method

 \subsection{Verification}

 At timestep $t$, the current state of the target (true) sequence is $X';X_k(t)$.
 We use the dLLM to model two separate distributions, the target distribution at the next timestep:

-and the draft distributions at their corresponding next timesteps:
+and the draft distributions at their corresponding timesteps:

-This can be achieved in parallel, using a single model call with a custom attention mask and appropriate positional embeddings, not dissimilar to the strategies adopted by \cite{miao2024specinfer,jeon2024recursive, li2024eagle}.
-We include an example of such a mask in Fig. \ref{fig:draft-graph}.
+This can be achieved in parallel using a single model call with a custom attention mask and appropriate positional embeddings, similar to the strategies adopted by \cite{miao2024specinfer,jeon2024recursive, li2024eagle}.
+We include an example of such a mask in Fig. \ref{fig:attn-mask}.

 To advance the sequence to the next timestep, $S_{t-1}$ tokens are sampled from the target distribution and are unmasked.
-We then compare the state of the block to our draft candidates and accept any draft that matches.
-Since we already have access to the draft distributions of the accepted block, we may skip ahead in the denoising, and repeat the procedure with the remaining drafts.
+The state of the block is then compared to the draft candidates and any draft that matches is accepted.
+Since we already have access to the draft distribution of the accepted block, we may skip ahead in the denoising and repeat the procedure with the remaining drafts.
 This verification method is described in detail in Algorithm \ref{alg:verification} and visualized in Fig. \ref{fig:verification}.